chibisnorlax/acnhfaq/index.md

 ### Will my villagers move out if I time travel too much?
 Nope!
 Though this was something that could happen in past installments of the game, villagers in New Horizons will not move out unless you give them explicit permission to do so.

-### Will my villagers dislike me/lose friendship points if I time travel too much
+### Will my villagers dislike me/lose friendship points if I time travel too much?
 Nope!
 They may have some dialogue about your disappearance if you do a big jump forward, but time traveling has no effect on friendship.

 ### Do the developers know I time travel?
 Will they do anything to me about it?